Data Analytics

 Actionable Step:

 Take stock of all the different data sources within your organization.
 Identify which data sets are currently being used and which are being underutilized.
-Work to consolidate this data for easier analysis.
+Work to consolidate this data into a centralized database or data warehouse for easier analysis.

 5. What Does Data Analytics Look Like in Skilled Nursing?